 Simplify your life!
-Changing scenes automatically when a scene is launched, or launching a scene by pressing the lower scene change button, simplifies actions (we always prefer to have as few actions as possible to perform, especially in live).
-Various "tags" placed in the scene names will enable you to do this.

-Tags begin with the prefix I4I: these are lower-case L, not capital I.
+Changing scene automatically at the launch of a scene allows you to avoid having to do it by foot and to multiply actions (we always prefer to have as few actions as possible to perform, especially in live).
+Different "tags" will allow to do it.
+Tags start with the prefix 141: they are lowercase L, not uppercase I.